 Section 54B: Capital Gain on Transfer of Land used for Agricultural Purpose

-Section 54B of the Income Tax Act, 1962, provide relief to individuals who sell their agricultural land and buy another agricultural land from that sale.
+Section 54B of the Income Tax Act,1961, provides relief to individuals who sell their agricultural land and buy another agricultural land from that sale.
 The following conditions must be met in order to claim benefit under section 54B:

 - This benefit can only be claimed by individuals or HUF.

-- The agricultural land must be used specifically for agricultural purpose.
+- The agricultural land must be used specifically for agricultural purposes.

-- The individual or his/her parents must use this land for agricultural purpose for at least two years immediately preceding the date on which the exchange of land occurred.
-In the case of HUF, any member of the HUF must use this land for agricultural purpose.
+- The individual or his/her parents must use this land for agricultural purposes for at least two years immediately preceding the date on which the exchange of land occurred.
+In the case of HUF, any member of the HUF must use this land for agricultural purposes.

 - After selling agricultural land, the assessee will have to buy another agricultural land within two years from the date of selling.